 The best thing about this recipe is how versatile it is – you can use the base recipe to create a flatbread to go with any type of cuisine that you’d like.
 The recipe I am sharing with you today is great with Indian/Pakistani food because of the addition of chopped garlic, green onions and a brush of melted butter.

 You can turn it into an Italian flatbread or pizza crust by replacing the garlic and green onions with herbs such as oregano, thyme and basil and brush of olive oil, add in chopped olives to make a Mediterranean flatbread, or just keep it plain and simple with no additions and use it to make a Middle Eastern wrap.

 Start off by combining yeast, sugar and warm water in a bowl and let it stand for about 5 minutes to activate the yeast.
 Naan is a leavened bread, which means it needs yeast to make the bread rise.

 Combine the remaining ingredients in a mixing bowl with a paddle attachment and slowly pour in the yeast mixture while mixing on low.
 Increase the speed of the mixer to high and beat until the dough pulls away from the side of the bowl.
 Pour it onto a greased sheet.

 Naan is traditionally made in a clay oven called a Tandoor, which reaches up to 900 degrees F and is not very accessible to most home chefs.
 I use a greased pizza stone in the oven to replicate it as best I can in my home.

-Place it into the oven at 450 degrees for 15-20 minutes, until starts browning.
+Place the Indian Flatbread into the oven at 450 degrees for 15-20 minutes, until starts browning.
 The sides will puff up in the oven but once it is cooled and cut, into pieces, it will flatten out and look just like naan.
 Enjoy!

 Gluten Free Naan – Indian Flatbread